Godsmith/trainfinity3/README.md

 ### Issues

-- crash when trying to create a train on two non-connected stations
 - wagons with zero wagons crashes the game
 - creating train on too-long station a bit wonky
 - single click to destroy does not work